-- The practice practical activities for the Operational Delivery Engineers must be observed in a real work environment working in-line with Authorisation requirements for network, plant and apparatus.
-Responsible for the planning, management and control of agreed operational and safety requirements in line with specified job tasks to include issue of 'safety from the system documentation', engineering activities and control of working parties.
-On completion of task return network, plant and apparatus back to the control of the network owner following approved company protocols and be assessed by experienced technical experts for further details about 'Roles and Responsibilities', see Section 5 of the Specification - The practice practical observation assessment must be designed to meet the requirements of the Electrical Power Networks Engineer (EPNE) Standard - for further guidance refer to Section 5.3 and Section 7 'Supporting Documents - Practical Task Example Specification and Planning Template' of the Specification - The practice practical observation assessment should be designed to incorporate the use of tools and techniques that allow the apprentice to demonstrate the more complex higher order level of skills required by their role - The tutor or supervisor (employer technical expert) who will conduct the observation must take on the role as described in 'Roles and Responsibilities', see Section 5 of the Specification for further details - The tutor or supervisor conducting the practice task and taking the role on as the independent industry technical expert should capture the outcomes of the practical observation in a report verifying whether the task was completed appropriately.
+- The practice practical activities for the Asset Management Engineers must be observed in a real work environment developing aspects of network reinforcement plans that include making plant and equipment proposals as well as including the plan information in regulatory returns and be assessed by experienced technical experts for further details about 'Roles and Responsibilities', see Section 5 of the Specification - The practice practical observation assessment must be designed to meet the requirements of the Electrical Power Networks Engineer (EPNE) Standard - for further guidance refer to Section 5.3 and Section 7 'Supporting Documents - Practical Task Example Specification and Planning Template' of the Specification - The practice practical observation assessment should be designed to incorporate the use of tools and techniques that allow the apprentice to demonstrate the more complex higher order level of skills required by their role - The tutor or supervisor (independent industry technical expert and accompanying employer technical expert) who will conduct the observation must take on the role as described in 'Roles and Responsibilities', see Section 5 of the Specification for further details - The tutor or supervisor conducting the practice task and taking the role on as the independent industry technical expert should capture the outcomes of the practical observation in a report verifying whether the task was completed appropriately.
 Additional support and guidance can be found in 'Section 5' of this Specification including 'Section 7 which includes a Practical Task Example Specification and Planning Template' - The clock must be stopped if and when there is a break scheduled or movement from one site to another and restarted when the practical assessment commences.
 The independent industry technical expert must make a note of the start and stop times and record the times in the documentation that they are using to record the outcomes

-Successful completion of the practice practical observation should provide evidence that the apprentice has the required knowledge, skills, behaviours and role specific skills that is required from an Operational Delivery Engineer.
+Successful completion of the practice practical observation should provide evidence that the apprentice has the required knowledge, skills, behaviours and role specific skills that is required from an Asset Management Engineer.